A Tree Sperner Lemma: A Tree Sperner Lemma

 If $v$ is a vertex, then let $T \setminus v$ denote the graph that results from removing $v$ from $V$ and all the edges incident to $v$ from $E$.
 This new graph may have several connected components.
 Similarly, for an element $e=\{v_1,v_2\}\in E$, we let $T\setminus e$ denote the graph that results from removing $e$ from $E$.
 We note that, since $T$ is a tree, $T\setminus e$ has exactly two components.

 Let $A$ be a subset of $V$ which we call the {\em labels}; every vertex of $V$ will be assigned a collection of labels by a labelling function $\ell$.
 Let $2^A$ denote the power set of $A$, i.e., the set of all subsets of $A$.
-A labelling $\ell:V \rightarrow 2^A$ is called a {\em proper} if: \begin{itemize} \item for each $a \in A$, $a \in \ell(a)$, and \item for each $v \in V$, the set $A \setminus \ell(v)$, if nonempty, consist of vertices that all lie in one component of $T \setminus v$. \end{itemize}

-The first condition is actually a consequence of the second, but we stated it separately for clarity.
-It will be useful to note that the second condition also implies that if $e$ is an edge incident to $v$, then $\ell(v)$ is missing labels from at most one component of $T\setminus e$.
+We call a labelling $\ell:V \rightarrow 2^A$ {\em proper} if: \begin{itemize} \item for each $a \in A$, $\ell(a)$ contains $a$, and \item if $v \in V$ lies on the unique path between $a, b \in A$, then $\ell(v)$ contains either $a$ or $b$. \end{itemize} Note how these conditions are analogous to those of the usual Sperner's lemma.
+It is easy to verify that they are equivalent to this one condition: \begin{itemize} \item for each $v \in V$, if the set $A \setminus \ell(v)$ is nonempty, then it consists of vertices that all lie in one component of $T \setminus v$. \end{itemize} We may think of this condition as saying that $\ell(v)$ is missing labels from at most one component of $T\setminus v$.
+Similarly, if $e$ is an edge incident to $v$, then $\ell(v)$ is missing labels from at most one component of $T\setminus e$.
 Figure \ref{fig-fully-labelled} shows an example of a tree with a proper labelling.

 Let $e$ be an edge with endpoints $x,y$.
 We call that edge \emph{fully-labelled} if $\ell(x)\cup \ell(y) = A$, i.e., if the edge contains all labels.
 The proper labelling in Figure \ref{fig-fully-labelled} has a fully-labelled edge.
-This motivates the statement of our main theorem, which may be viewed as an analogue of Sperner's lemma for trees:
+This exemplifies our theorem, which may be viewed as an analogue of Sperner's lemma for trees:

-\begin{theorem}[Sperner-type Lemma for Trees] Let $T=(V,E)$ be a tree, let $A$ be a finite subset of $V$, and let $\ell:V \rightarrow 2^A$ be a proper labelling.
+\begin{theorem}[Tree Sperner Lemma] Let $T=(V,E)$ be a tree, let $A$ be a finite subset of $V$, and let $\ell:V \rightarrow 2^A$ be a proper labelling.
 Then $T$ contains a fully-labelled edge. \end{theorem}

-The finiteness of $A$ is essential, as one may see by considering the {\em integer tree}: the tree consisting of a line whose vertices are the integers, and whose edges are intervals between successive integers (see Figure \ref{fig-integer-tree}).
-Now let $A=V$ and label each integer $n$ by all the integers less than or equal to $n$.
+The finiteness of $A$ is essential, as one may see by considering the {\em integer tree}: whose vertices are the integers and whose edges connect successive integers (see Figure \ref{fig-integer-tree}).
+Now let $A=V$ and label each vertex $n$ by all the integers less than or equal to $n$.
 This labelling is proper, but it does not have a fully-labelled edge.

-\begin{proof} It suffices to consider the case where $V$ is also finite, for if not, we may restrict our attention to the subtree of $T$ spanned by $A$--- this is a finite tree because $A$ is finite, and any fully-labelled edge in this subtree is fully-labelled in $T$.
-So assume $V$ is finite.
+\begin{proof} It suffices to consider the case where $V$ is also finite, for if not, we may restrict our attention to the finite subtree of $T$ spanned by the vertices of $A$, noting that any fully-labelled edge in this subtree is fully-labelled in the whole tree.